-At the special meeting, however, the holders of our Preferred Stock, voting separately as a class, will be entitled to vote and elect two additional directors pursuant to the terms of the Certificate.
-Thus, after the special meeting, our Board of Directors will consist of nine members, provided that the right of the holders of Preferred stock to elect directors as a separate class will end at such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+In addition, the holders of our Preferred Stock, voting separately as a class, are entitled to vote and elect two additional directors pursuant to the terms of the Certificate.
+Lloyd Sems and Gregory T. Hradsky have been nominated by a holder of our Preferred Stock.
+Thus, after the annual meeting (and assuming a quorum of the holders of Preferred Stock is obtained at the annual meeting), our Board of Directors will consist of nine members, provided that the right of the holders of our Preferred Stock to elect directors as a separate class will end at such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
 Such directorships shall also expire at such time.